ryanmaynard/dotfiles/README.md

 ### Todo

-* Thoroughly test Brewfile, especially check order of setup.sh
+* Group items in Brewfile by category, check sequence

 ### License